NCAA to give spring sport athletes extra year of eligibility

-(AP) - The NCAA will permit Division I spring-sport athletes — in sports such as baseball, softball, golf, tennis, outdoor track and field, and lacrosse — who had their seasons shortened by the coronavirus pandemic to have an additional year of eligibility.
+(AP) - The NCAA will permit Division I spring-sport athletes — such as baseball, softball and lacrosse players — who had their seasons shortened by the coronavirus pandemic to have an additional year of eligibility.

 The NCAA Division I Council voted Monday to give spring-sport athletes regardless of their year in school a way to get back the season they lost, but it did not guarantee financial aid to the current crop of seniors if they return to play next year.